jim-easterbrook/pywws/doc_src/index.rst

 Documentation is included with pywws downloads, and is also available `online <http://jim-easterbrook.github.com/pywws/doc/html/>`_.
 A good starting place is the `how to get started guide <guides/getstarted.html>`_ which describes in more detail how to install pywws.

 If you have questions not answered in the documentation, please join the `pywws Google mailing list / discussion group <http://groups.google.com/group/pywws>`_ and ask there.
+Note that your first message to the group will not appear immediately -- new posters have to be approved by a moderator, to prevent spam messages.

 Contents
 ========